sjsu-library/unionist/_items/unionist--text-0043.md

 transcription: Public Sentiment, Respecting the Black Law of Connecticut and the persecution of Miss Crandall
 scholarlyNotes: Using only the headline; each story is listed seperately
-commentary: This compilation is a key primary source for understanding the impact of Canterbury across the North.
+commentary: 'This compilation is a key primary source for understanding the impact of Canterbury across the North.
+Apparently Burleigh was reprinting this from <em>The Genius of Temperance</em>, in which there are a few additional such compendemiums. '
 relatedPeople:
 featured: 'Yes'
 repeated:
-relatedImage:
+relatedImage: unionist--image-0282
 relatedText:
 relatedTextIssue:
 filename: